 Hi, I’m Jas!

-You may know me for my work as an author, freelance journalist, writing coach, & mental health advocate who shines a light on taboo topics & helps survivors of trauma to turn their past pain into powerful life stories.
+You may know me for my work as an author, freelance journalist, writing coach, and mental health advocate who shines a light on taboo topics, and empowers trauma survivors to turn their past pain into powerful life stories.

-Over the past 10 years I’ve been blessed to help many people from around the world to write & publish their stories of triumph over trauma, & to connect with more clients/media outlets by embracing their life journey – guts, glory, & all!
+Over the past 10 years I’ve been blessed to help many people from around the world to write and publish their stories of triumph over trauma, and have had my work featured across both national and international outlets.

-However, I wasn’t always a strong & outspoken person.
-In fact, as a child growing up with family violence, fear & depression were all I knew for a very long time.
+However, I wasn’t always a strong and outspoken person.
+In fact, as a child growing up with family violence, fear and depression were all I knew for a very long time.
 Below is a little of my story of creating a meaningful life, after trauma.